 Systematic Error Assessment

 Using the estimates produced for the negative control outcomes we fitted null distributions.
-The parameters for the fitted distributions are shown in figure 3.
+The parameters for the fitted distributions are shown in Figure 3.

 Figure 3.
 Empirical null distributions based on the negative control outcomes.
 The distributions are expressed as the mean (95% confidence interval) and standard deviation (95% confidence interval).